ViaxCo/url-shortener/README.md

 # spleet-url-shortener

-This is an api that shortens the provided url.
+This is an API that shortens the provided url.

 ## Get started